 - $340,100 MAGI for married couples

 We can then select $12,060,000 for singles and $24,120,000 for couples as the ideal net worth.
 These are the estate tax exemption limits for 2022.
+In 2023, the estate tax exemption limit goes up to $12,920,000 for singles and double for married couples!
 With this combination, you pay the least amount of taxes and still get to do whatever you want.
 If the estate tax exemption amounts get cut, then you would adjust accordingly.

 If you happen to spend on something lavish, you can always draw down principal if $170,050 or $340,100 income is not enough.